JetBrains/kotlin-wrappers/kotlin-styled/README.md

 ## kotlin-styled

 Kotlin wrappers for [styled-components](https://www.styled-components.com/) and [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).

 Major version number of this wrapper matches that of styled-components itself.

+Please do note that `kotlin-styled` is only compatible with `kotlin-react-legacy`.
+If you are using `kotlin-react`, use `kotlin-emotion` instead.

 ### Maven